praveenvijayan/Sublime-Text-2-BIDI/README.md

 Bidirectional text support for Sublime Text 2
 ===================

 Currently Sublime Text 2 is not supporting bidirectional languages like Arabic, Hebrew etc..
 Using this plugin you can view bidirectional texts.
-This plugin uses Pythons BiDi implimentation found at https://github.com/MeirKriheli/python-bidi.

 Please note, I don't know Arabic or Hebrew.
 I have checked the results by pattern matching.
 Its a starting point.